Nizari–Seljuk conflicts: Expansion in Rudbar and Quhistan

 The Ismailis of Alamut quickly began to construct or capture (by conversion or force) new strongholds in Rudbar valley on the bank of the Shahrud river.
-Meanwhile, Hassan dispatched Husayn Qa'ini to his homeland, Quhistan (a region southwest of Khurasan), where he was more successful.
+Meanwhile, Hassan dispatched Husayn Qa'ini to his homeland, Quhistan (a barren region southwest of Khurasan), where he was more successful.
 The Quhistani people resented the rule of their oppressive Seljuk emir more, such that the movement spread there not through secret conversion, but an open revolt.
 Soon the major towns of Tun (modern Ferdows), Tabas, Qa'in, and Zuzan came under Ismaili control.
 Quhistan became a well-established Ismaili province governed by a local ruler, titled muhtasham, appointed from Alamut.

 The areas that had been chosen by the Ismaili leaders (Rudbar, Quhistan, and later Arrajan) had several common advantages: difficult mountainous terrains, dissatisfied populations, and local traditions of Ismaili or at least Shia tendencies.
 Initially, the Ismailis gained support mostly in rural areas.
 They also received crucial support from non-Ismailis who sympathized with them due to socio-economic or political reasons.
 Thus, the Ismailis transformed into a formidable and disciplined revolutionary group against the staunchly Sunni Abbasid–Seljuk order that had dominated the Islamic World.

 A complex set of religious and political motives was behind the revolt.
 The anti-Shia policies of the Seljuks, the new pioneers of Sunni Islam (see Sunni Revival), were not tolerable for the Ismailis.
 The early widespread Ismaili revolt in Persia was, less conspicuously, an expression of national Persian Muslim sentiment: the Persians, who had been Islamized but not Arabized, were conscious of their distinct identity in the Muslim World and viewed the Seljuk Turks (and their Turkish predecessors Ghaznavids and Qarakhanids which had put an end to the so-called Iranian intermezzo) as foreigners who had invaded their homeland from Central Asia.
 Seljuk rule was detested by multiple social classes.
 Hassan himself openly resented the Turks.
 The Ismaili state was the first Muslim entity that adopted Persian as a religious language.

 Economic issues further contributed to the widespread revolt.
 The new Seljuk social order was based on iqta' (allotted land), which subjugated the locals under a Turkic emir and his army that levied heavy taxes.
 In contrast, the Ismaili state was dedicated to the ideal of social justice.